2017 RACEWAY 7 MINI STOCK SAFETY RULES

-This is a novice division and is intended for entry level drivers only.
+This class is designed for economy racing.
 In the interest of safety and fair competition, rules may be changed (with sufficient notice) through out the season.
 You may not have competed in any other class within the past 1 year.
 Any refusals to comply with the safety standards set forth by the officials, will result in the ineligibility of the car until it meets the related requirements.
 No exceptions.

 Other safety rules will be the following: batteries must remain under the hood or be properly locked down inside the roll cage.
 It must be in a tray and have a minimum of 2 hold down bolts.
 It is recommended you have a foot pull back on the gas pedal.
 All interior upholstery and seats must be removed as well as the dash pad foam or any thing that would create a fire hazard.
 All air bags must be removed.
 All holes in the floor and front and rear firewalls must be patched.
 Window nets are mandatory and mounting will be subject to approval.
 All glass and plastic lenses must be removed as well as any molding or chrome on the outside of the body.
 Aluminum door panels may be used, however the original shell of the door must remain with the aluminum sheeting affixed on the outside of the shell.
 The sheeting must remain between the front and rear fenders, not exceeding more than one inch from the door line.
 Windshield screening is mandatory and must be of substantial material.
 No chicken wire or aluminum screening.
 1 inch x 1 inch square maximum.
 3 bars of ‘/2 inch tubing must be installed in front of the driver to protect him or her from objects coming through windshield screening.
 All cars must have a properly rated and charged fire extinguisher that’s securely mounted and within reach of the driver and safety crew’s reach.